 What about Norman’s background?
 His surname is distinctive and it turns out that a distant cousin, John Patient, has been researching the family tree.
 It’s research that centres on the village of Tilty in Essex, home of Charles Patient, who seems to be Lesley’s great great grandfather.
 Except is he?
 Charles was certainly married to Lesley’s great great grandmother, Hannah Bush, but records show the couple wed two days after she’d had her son, William, Lesley’s great grandfather, baptised.
 A wedding certificate shows him going by the name William Bush.

 Whatever the truth, it’s clear that Charles was a man who liked family.
-The 1871 census reveals Charles and Hannah to be raising 10 children.
+1871 census records reveal Charles and Hannah to be raising 10 children.
 Moving forward to 1911, when Charles was an octogenarian, his household includes two boys, George Maybury and William George Keen.
 Who were these youngsters?

 Looking at school records, Lesley discovers they were Barnardo’s children, waifs who were fostered.
 But what happened to the boys?
-Lesley discovers that Barnardo’s sent George to Canada, where he lived and worked in rural Ontario.
+Lesley discovers that George was among the British Home Children, sent to find a new life in Canada.

 Meeting George’s grandson, also named George, she sees a picture of a “scrap” of a boy with a squint, a child whose mother died in childbirth.
 Helped by Barnardo’s and Charles Patient, though, he made a life for himself in the New World, marrying a local farmer’s daughter.